dopic/aws-lambda-reverse-shell/README.md

 # aws-lambda-reverse-shell
-A reverse shell for AWS Lambda used to explore its internals
+A reverse shell for AWS Lambda, used to explore its internals